arxpoetica/totally-temp-aro/etl-colt/etl/client/README.md

 Steps to convert (for each city for which there is spend data):

 1. Create a new column called “location”.
 Enter values in the format `<city_name>,<country_name>`.
 2. Save the resulting file with a name that includes the phrase `reformatted_spend`.
 The file must be in csv format.
 3. Place the resulting files in the `etl/client/spend_data` directory.

 #### ETL

  - `make reset_client`: Drops all client-related objects.
- - `make etl_client`: One of the commands executed with this command is the reload of all data stored in the `reformatted_spend.csv` file.
+ - `make etl_client`: One of the commands executed with this command is the reload of all data stored in the files contained within the `etl-colt/client/spend_data` directory.

 ### Script Overview